gradha/gradha.github.io/src/articles/23-writing-c-libraries-with-nim.rst

 Now that Nim 0.10.2 has been released there is hope in the new `parallel and spawn statements <http://nim-lang.org/manual.html#parallel-spawn>`_, so I should try that soon.
-Still, I don't understand what's the presumable benefit of having threads unable to mutate other variables.
+Still, I don't understand what's the presumable benefit of having threads unable to mutate state from other threads.
 To me it seems more like it's easier to implement concurrency with immutable state, but then, all the other languages I've worked with have mutability and they work perfectly fine.

 I don't think it's coincidence that there is pretty much zero Nim threaded code out there being written outside of a few very specific cases.
 Again, not